College of Social Sciences, Arts and Humanities Masters Excellence Scholarship

 - Apply for a course within the College of Social Sciences, Arts and Humanities and supply the relevant supporting documents for your application including - two references (including at least one academic reference), evidence of your academic qualifications, and evidence that you meet our English language entry requirements (if English is not your first language).

 - Complete the additional Masters Excellence Studentships application form (Word, 44kb).
 Your application form should be returned by email to email@example.com by the deadline.
 The Masters Excellence Studentships application form will ask you to include the following:

 - A brief personal statement (1,000 words maximum) that tells us why you wish to study your chosen course, how your previous academic and/or professional experience has given you the skills needed for postgraduate level study, and how taking this course will support your personal and/or professional development plans

 - An indication of the research area which you would like to pursue in a future PhD programme

 - Applications for the scheme will be assessed by a cross-College panel using the following criteria: eligibility (UK/EU applicants only; academic and/or professional background in the arts and humanities); academic background; relevant professional experience (if applicable); personal statement; references.

 Important advice for applicants

-- Both the online application and the Masters Excellence Scholarships application form must be submitted by the deadline which is 29 June 2018.
+- Masters Excellence Scholarship application form to be submitted by the deadline which is 14 May 2021.